johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **@property support `<string>` syntax.** Support for `<string>` syntax component name for registered custom properties.

 - **Support `currentcolor` in relative color syntax.** Allow relative colors in CSS (using the `from` keyword) to use `currentcolor` as a base.
-This lets you set complementary colors, based on an element's text color, for that element's borders, shadows, or backgrounds.
+This support lets you set complementary colors, based on an element's text color, for that element's borders, shadows, or backgrounds.

   This feature also includes use cases where color functions are nested with a dependency on `currentcolor`, for example: `color-mix (in srgb, rgb(from currentcolor r g b), white)) or rgb(from rgb(from currentcolor 1 g b) b g r)`.